aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-08- Kinect Fusion for 3-D reconstruction_part_2.md

 So here we are, finally.
 The following image describes the key aspects of Kinect Fusion in the form of a flowchart.

+The following image shows the Kinect Fusion Flowchart.

 ![Kinect Fusion Flowchart](/images/6_8_2018/Kinfu_flow_chart.png)

 ___

-1. **Depth map conversion**- The depth frame acquired from the Kinect has depth values which suggest how far different objects are from the Kinect sensor.
+**Depth map conversion**-

+The depth frame acquired from the Kinect has depth values which suggest how far different objects are from the Kinect sensor.
 However, all these points need to be transformed into the 3-D coordinate frame with respect to the world.
 This requires a certain transformation to be made.

     + Convert depth values to a 3-D point wrt the camera coordinate frame